 1.0-credit.
-Offered Fall and Spring.
+Offered Fall only.
 This course can be used to fulfill the Quantitative Readiness (QR) requirement at Bryn Mawr.
 It is designed to prepare students to succeed in entry level quantitative courses in the Social Sciences and Sciences.
 The course addresses a variety of basic topics in Mathematics and Statistics with an emphasis on applications.
 Topics include: computation, basic probability, central tendency, tables & graphs, basic algebra, magnitude & scale, and the interpretation of word problems.
 Qsem is taught in a collaborative, small seminar format.

 QUAN 100 Intro to Quantitative & Computational Methods

 0.5-credit.
 Half-semester (7 week) course.
 Introduction to Python programming.

 Open to all students during the first half of Fall semester.

 Enrollment during the second half of Fall semester is possible in concert with CHEM 103, MATH 101, PHYS 121, CMSC 110, and Econ 105 only.

 ***Formerly known as: QUAN 111 Modeling Change with Functions

 1.0-credit.
 This course covers functions that provide useful models for studying motion and change: linear, polynomial, rational, exponential, logarithmic, and trigonometric.
 Practice with these concepts and skills will prepare students for success in calculus, where they will use functions to model real-world phenomena, such as falling objects and growing populations.
 This course fulfills the QM requirement.